jpjust/cityzones-application-server/README.md

 `cp .env.example .env`

-To run RiskZones Web you will need Passenger WSGI enabled in your server.
+To run CityZones Web you will need Passenger WSGI enabled in your server.
 Follow your HTTP daemon instructions to setup Passenger and finish the deployment.